doolse/purescript-reactnative-example/README.md

 - Scrolling beyond the first 10 results is not supported yet
 - Queries aren't cached

-# Running it on an emulator
+# Running it on Android

-Start your emulator
+Start your emulator or phone

 ```
 npm install